TJaniF/airflow-elt-blueprint/README.md

 In parallel the DAG will convert the city name you provided to coordinates and query an open API to retrieve the current weather for that location.

-The last task in the DAG writes the API response to the MinIO bucket.
+The last task in the DAG writes the API response to the MinIO bucket using the `LocalFilesystemToMinIOOperator`.

 This DAG passes information from one task to another using XCom.
 Learn more about this core Airflow feature in the [Pass data between tasks](https://docs.astronomer.io/learn/airflow-passing-data-between-tasks) guide.